 What does Hyperfixation look like?

 Video games that you love.

 Working on a hobby that’s all consuming.

-An evening lost to social media.
+Evenings and days lost to social media.

 Binge watching a show you love.